 Nutrient Function Sources Vitamin A Helps the immune system to work Liver, cheese, eggs, dark green as it should and with vision. leafy vegetables and orange- coloured fruits and vegetables.
-B vitamins Thiamin, riboflavin, niacin, folate, Different for each B Vitamin. and vitamin B12 have a range of functions within the body.
+B vitamins Thiamine, riboflavin, niacin, folate, Different for each B Vitamin. and vitamin B12 have a range of functions within the body.
 Vitamin C Helps to protect cells from Fruit (especially citrus fruits), damage and with the formation of green vegetables, peppers and collagen. tomatoes.
 Vitamin D Helps the body to absorb calcium Oily fish, eggs, fortified breakfast & helps to keep bones strong. cereals and fat spreads.
-Vitamin E Helps to protect the cells in our Vegetable and seed oils, nuts and seeds, avocados and olives.

-Green vegetables and some oils

-(rapeseed, olive and soya oil).
+Vitamin E Helps to protect the cells in our Vegetable and seed oils, nuts and bodies against damage. seeds, avocados and olives.
+Vitamin K Needed for the normal clotting of Green vegetables and some oils blood and is required for normal (rapeseed, olive and soya oil). bone structure.